garrandall/popular-music-data/tracks/something-new-wiz-khalifa-ty-dolla--ign.md

 No doubt, yeah
 Leave your legs shaking
-I might sing to that pussy like la-da-da-di-da (Di, yeah) Girl, your shit so classic, it don't need no features (No, ooh Yeah)
+I might sing to that pussy like la-da-da-di-da (Di, yeah) Girl, your shit so classic, it don't need no features (No, ohYeah)

-Baby, come give me something new (Ooh)
+Baby, come give me something new (Oh
-Baby, come give me something new (Ooh)
+Baby, come give me something new (Oh
 'Cause I can't stop loving you (Oh yeah)
 Since I got a taste of your love (Oh yeah)
-Baby, come give me something new (Ooh, woah)
+Baby, come give me something new (Oh woah)

 Girl, you look just like something out a magazine ('Zine)